 3. Legal bases

-We process personal data based on at least one of the following legal bases:
+We process personal information based on at least one of the following legal bases:

 - The data subject has given consent to the processing of his or her personal data for one or more specific purposes (Art.
 6 (1)(a) UK GDPR);